dinfuehr/dora/README.md

 # Dora [![Build Status](https://travis-ci.org/dinfuehr/dora.svg?branch=master)](https://travis-ci.org/dinfuehr/dora)

 JIT-compiler for the programming language Dora implemented in Rust.
+Works on Linux (x86\_64, aarch64) and macOS (x86\_64).
 Build with:

 ## Dependencies
 You need to install dependencies (which is just [capstone](https://github.com/aquynh/capstone) for now):